Classification of Medical Devices6 November, 2019

 Rule 1– Non-invasive devices

-Rule 2 – Non-invasive devices intended for channeling or storing (Which includes cells)
+Rule 2 – Non-invasive devices intended for channelling or storing (Which includes cells)

-Rule 3 – Non-invasive devices that modify biological or chemical composition of blood, body liquids, other liquids and cells
+Rule 3 – Non-invasive devices that modify the biological or chemical composition of blood, body-liquids, other liquids and cells

 Rule 4 – Non-invasive devices in contact with injured skin or mucous membrane